PICon: A Multi-Turn Interrogation Framework for Evaluating Persona Agent Consistency: Research Scope

 \section{Research Scope}

 This section specifies the evaluation target, methodology, and scope of our framework. \paragraph{Evaluation Targets} This work targets persona agents that serve as human proxies in simulations that would otherwise require real human participants.
 For such agents to be evaluated as potential human proxies, their background settings must assume the real world rather than fictional narratives.
 That is, we exclusively evaluate persona agents whose background settings are assumed to be the real world.
-Fictional characters from movies, novels, or other narratives are constructed under authorial intent and do not reflect real human behavior or social reality; they therefore fall outside the scope of this work. \paragraph{Evaluation Setting} Our framework evaluates consistency solely from observed responses to queries, without accessing the agent's internal implementation.
+Fictional characters from movies, novels, or other narratives are constructed under authorial intent and do not reflect real human behavior or social reality; they therefore fall outside the scope of this work.

+\paragraph{Evaluation Setting} Our framework evaluates consistency solely from observed responses to queries, without accessing the agent's internal implementation.
 This black-box approach reflects the conditions under which practitioners actually interact with persona agents, ensuring that evaluation results directly indicate the reliability a user would experience.
 It also enables evaluation in a uniform manner regardless of the agent's underlying architecture, extending coverage to commercial services whose system prompts or persona profiles are not publicly available (e.g., \citet{characterai}).

 \paragraph{Evaluation Scope} Our evaluation targets consistency in the content a persona agent asserts, such as age, occupation, and region of residence, rather than how the agent expresses them.
 Prior works have applied the term \textit{consistency} more broadly to include properties such as speaking style and personality.
 The following aspects, while relevant to persona validity more broadly, do not amount to contradiction in asserted content and thus fall outside our scope: \begin{itemize} \item \textbf{Speaking style.} Tone and manner of speech naturally vary with context (e.g., formal vs.\ casual settings).
-Moreover, in black-box settings the original style specification is unobservable, so no ground-truth criterion exists for judging contradiction. \item \textbf{Preferences, values, and personality.} Real humans routinely hold seemingly conflicting attributes (e.g., being extroverted yet preferring to stay home), and such combinations do not amount to logical contradiction. \end{itemize}
+Moreover, in black-box settings the original style specification is unobservable, so no ground-truth criterion exists for judging contradiction.